Clarkston man arrested on DUI, eluding charges

 Instead, police drove to Otto’s home on the 1300 block of Fifth Street where they saw him running down the street and took him into custody following a short foot pursuit.
 According to the probable cause affidavit, police smelled “intoxicant” on Otto and he had an “over 21” wristband.

 Police obtained a warrant for a blood sample after Otto refused to take a field sobriety test or constant to a breathalyzer test.
 At a hearing Friday morning, Judge Thomas Cox from Garfield County set his bond at $10,000.
-Otto was initially to be seen by Judge Brook Burns but asked for a new judge.
+Otto was initially to be seen by Judge Tina Kernan but asked for a new judge.
 His next hearing is Nov.
 6.

 Otto was convicted of vehicular homicide and vehicular assault in 1997 following the death of 17-year-old Devon Dickinson, of Clarkston.
 He was initially sentenced to life in prison.
 The Washington Court of Appeals ruled in his favor following an appeal in 1999 and he was given a new seven-year sentence and released in 2002.